 JOHN BERENDS PRODUCTS

-Click on the product to view a list of available catalogues to download.
+Click on the product link to view a list of available catalogues to download.

 John Berends Implements

 John Berends Implements was established on the 6th October 1966, with the original premises being in a weatherboard house

 in Narre Warren, Victoria.
 John began by manufacturing grader blades, rippers, car trailers and carryalls.

 However, increased demand required bigger premises.
 In 1974, the business was moved to Greens Road, Dandenong.
 In 1978, John

 Berends Implements moved to its present location in Frankston Road, Dandenong.
 By this stage the range of machinery had grown considerably.

 Gibbins was founded in 1878, in Melbourne, as a manufacturer of a range of discs, harrows, grader blades and cultivation

 In the early 1970's, Gibbins merged with Rawlings to produce Gibbins-Rawling Co.
 At this stage, Gibbins-Rawling was the